jgorset/fandjango-example/README.md

 *Note:* If you're using Django's built-in CSRF protection middleware, you need to make sure Fandjango's middleware precedes it.
 Otherwise, Facebook's requests to your application will qualify cross-site request forgeries.

-Next, define a view and route it:
+Now define a view and route it:

     # urls.py